Oklahoma Wrongful Termination Laws

 Wage and Hour Issues

+Oklahoma employees are entitled to a minimum wage of $7.25 per hour.
+Under federal and Oklahoma law, employees who work more than 40 hours a week are eligible for overtime.
 Although some states require employers to offer meal or rest breaks, Oklahoma is not one of them.
-Under federal law, employers must pay for shorter employee breaks during the day (under 20 minutes).
+However, under federal law, employers who choose to provide breaks of 20 minutes or less must generally pay employees for that time.
 Employers also must pay their employees for any time during which they must work, even if the employer characterizes that time as a “break.”
+It is illegal for employers to fire employees for filing wage complaints, testifying in wage hearings, or instituting legal proceedings to recover unpaid wages.

 Time Off Work